leoliu/docsetutil-el/README.md

 ## Notes ##

-When you first run `docsetutil-search`, it may take a few seconds to build the completion table.
-The results are cached to disk (see `docsetutil-cache-file`).
+When you first run `docsetutil-search`, it may take a few seconds to build the completion table, which is then cached to disk in the directory `docsetutil-cache-directory`.